Southampton Blitz

 The Southampton Blitz was the heavy bombing of Southampton by the Nazi German Luftwaffe during World War II.
 Southampton was a strategic bombing target for the Luftwaffe as it contained both busy docks with associated business premises and factories and the Supermarine factory building Spitfires in Woolston.
 Being a large port city on the south coast it was within easy reach of German airfields in France.

 During the war, 57 attacks on the city were made, but over 1,500 air raid warnings were issued.
 According to the Air Raid Precautions (ARP) Department approximately 2,300 bombs were dropped amounting to over 470 tonnes of high explosives.
 Over 30,000 incendiary devices were dropped on the city with nearly 45,000 buildings damaged or destroyed, with most of the city's High Street being hit.
+631 people died, 898 people were seriously wounded, and 979 people less seriously injured during the Southampton Blitz.
+Southampton also lost 12.5% of its housing stock – more than any other city in the UK.

 Spitfire factory

 The Supermarine factory building manufacturing Spitfires in Woolston was a target in the city.
 On 24 and 26 September 1940, the Luftwaffe bombed the riverside factory during two day-time raids.
 Much of the factory was destroyed and 110 people were killed.
 Northam gasworks was also targeted on 26 September and 11 workers were killed in the raid.